How the Pulsante® SPG Microstimulator System Works

-Inserted near the SPG nerve bundle, the Pulsante SPG Microstimulator directs mild electrical pulses to interfere with pain messages before reaching the brain.
+Inserted near the SPG nerve bundle, the Pulsante SPG Microstimulator is designed to direct mild electrical pulses to interfere with pain messages before reaching the brain.

-Pulsante Therapy allows you to control your own stimulation treatment as needed by turning on a remote controller and holding it on your cheek over the inserted device.
-When finished, simply pull the remote controller away from your cheek, turning off stimulation therapy.
-The pain from most attacks is relieved within 15 minutes.2
+Users begin stimulation by turning on a remote controller and holding it on the cheek over the inserted device.
+When finished, the remote controller is simply pulled away from your cheek, turning off stimulation.
+Clinical studies report that patients experience pain relief from most attacks within 15 minutes.2

-The Pulsante System offers a minimally invasive procedure that leaves no visible scars.
+The Pulsante System is designed to be inserted through a minimally invasive procedure that leaves no visible scars.

-During the simple procedure, the Pulsante SPG Microstimulator (about the size of an almond) is inserted through a small incision in your mouth, in the upper gum above your back molars.
-The procedure is comparable to oral cavity interventions, such as a wisdom tooth removal.3,4
+During the procedure, the Pulsante SPG Microstimulator (about the size of an almond) is inserted through a small incision in the mouth, in the upper gum above the back molars.
+Clinical studies show that the procedure is comparable to oral cavity interventions, such as a wisdom tooth removal.3,4

 A natural, boney pathway above the second molar known as the pterygopalatine fossa allows the microstimulator to reach the SPG nerve bundle.
-To help guide the implant, your surgeon may use fluoroscopic guidance with live imaging to facilitate proper placement of the implant.
-The minimally invasive procedure generally takes about 60 to 90 minutes for your surgeon to perform.
+To help guide the implant, the surgeon may use fluoroscopic guidance with live imaging to facilitate proper placement of the implant.
+The minimally invasive procedure generally takes about 60 to 90 minutes for trained surgeons to perform.

 - International Neuromodulation Society.
 Neuromodulation: An Emerging Field.
 (2016 Dec.
 12) Retrieved from http://www.neuromodulation.com/medical-therapy-overview